rgayvert/zgallery/assets/source/Demos/Overview.md

 #### Some notes:

   - Composition is done with the *append()* method.
+  - Reactive values are expressed as instances of atoms.
   - Each component typically takes a list of *options* which result in CSS/HTML/SVG attributes being set on the underlying DOM element.
   - CSS styles are generated automatically from component options.
 Reactive CSS values are translated into element-level CSS variables.
   - This example uses inline options.
 Non-reactive options may be grouped into *option bundles*, which are analogous to CSS classes.
 Using option bundles, this example could be reduced to: